Garulf/rokuview/README.md

 # rokuview
 Capture screen and download off Roku based devices

+Tested on Hisense TV with Roku OS built-in
+No guarantee this will work with all ROku models andor devices

 # Requirements

 This script requires that you have Devoloper mode activated on your Roku device.